martykuentzel/svelte-tailwind-drawer/README.md

 </Drawer>
 ```

-Open and Olose state must be handled via User.
+Open and Close state must be handled via the User.
 For easy usage propgate the state through your components via dispatcher.
 If the project gets more complicated I recommand handling the state via svelte stores.

 ## Build with